luminositylab/kip-project-landing-page/README.md

-This is the landing page website for the KiP project by the most excellent Luminosity Lab at Arizona State University It has very simple funcionality
+This is the landing page website for the KiP project by the most excellent Luminosity Lab at Arizona State University.

+It has very simple funcionality!

 General layout taken from startbootstrap template - info for that is the following:

 ## About